Francesca Woodman: The films The Fancy and The Woodmans

-In 2000, an experimental video The Fancy, by Elisabeth Subrin, examined Woodman's life and work, "pos[ing] questions about biographical form, history and fantasy, female subjectivity, and issues of authorship and intellectual property."Video Data Bank page on The Fancy.
-Accessed 2007-09-07.
+In 2000, an experimental video The Fancy, by Elisabeth Subrin, examined Woodman's life and work, "pos[ing] questions about biographical form, history and fantasy, female subjectivity, and issues of authorship and intellectual property."
 Reviewers noted that the video juxtaposes "formalism, biography, and psychoanalysis" and "hints at conspiracy, calling attention to the Woodman family's unwillingness to make the bulk of her body of photography available…."

-A feature-length documentary The Woodmans, was released theatrically by Lorber Films on the thirtieth anniversary of her death, 18 January 2011.
+The Woodmans, a feature-length documentary, was released theatrically by Lorber Films on the thirtieth anniversary of her death, 18 January 2011.
 The director "had unrestricted access to all of Francesca’s photographs, private diaries, and experimental videos".
 Although the film won "Best New York Documentary" at the Tribeca Film Festival, Woodman's parents decided not to attend the premiere.
 Reactions to the film have been largely favorable.
 On the film review site Rotten Tomatoes, 94% of 17 critics' reviews were positive, and 83% of 793 user ratings were positive.
-It was broadcast on the PBS series Independent Lens on December 22, 2011.Public Broadcasting Service, Independent Lens §where it won the 2012 Emmy Award for Outstanding Arts & Culture Programming.
-The Woodmans.
-Accessed 2011-11-15.
+It was broadcast on the PBS series Independent Lens on December 22, 2011.